-The Highland Lakes were created to manage floods and capture water when it rains to ensure the region has a reliable water supply during dry times.
-Lakes Travis and Buchanan are water supply reservoirs designed to fluctuate and are not constant-level lakes.
-LCRA manages lakes Buchanan and Travis under a the state-approved 2015 Water Management Plan to provide water for more than a million people and to industries, businesses, agriculture and the environment in the lower Colorado River basin.
+The Highland Lakes on the Colorado River were created to help manage floods and capture water when it rains to ensure the region has a reliable water supply during dry times.
+Lakes Buchanan and Travis – the region's water supply reservoirs – provide water for more than a million users, including communities, industries, businesses, agriculture and the environment in the lower Colorado River basin.
 Together, lakes Buchanan and Travis can hold about 2 million acre-feet of water.
 It's important to note that none of the Highland Lakes are constant-level lakes.

 In March, rainfall was 1-2 inches below normal across the Highland Lakes watershed.
 Inflows into the lakes in March totaled 59,947 acre-feet – about 68 percent of the historic monthly average – marking the second consecutive month of below-average inflows.
 This drier period follows several months of above-average rainfall in late 2018 and January 2019.
 Inflows are the amount of water flowing into the lakes estimated from measurements at four gauges upstream.
 (An acre-foot is 325,851 gallons.)